Leaf MouldPosted in Category Composting | by Harrod Horticultural | Comments (0)

 * Easy to make and use

 * When used as a mulch it cuts down on watering and water loss

 * Can be used on the lawn as a conditioner

 * And it's free!

 Anything else you should know?
-Chopping or shredding the leaves will help speed up the process slightly (running a mower with grassbox attached over leaves on the lawn is favourite) and it's best to leave some leaves - they provide valuable hiberation sites and bedding for garden animals.
+Chopping or shredding the leaves will help speed up the process slightly (running a mower with grassbox attached over leaves on the lawn is also favourite) and it's best to leave some leaves behind - they provide valuable hiberation sites and bedding for garden animals.